ashikjoy21/HIVE/README.md

 -- Demonstrated an unwavering commitment to detail and creativity while implementing the project.

 -- Leveraged advanced animation techniques and smooth-scrolling functionality to enhance user engagement.

--- Successfully replicated the aesthetics and functionality of Duo-Studio, highlighting a strong dedication to delivering high-quality results.